 Materials have meaning.

-I am doing my best and can at least assure customers that their gold and silver is free from conflict, human rights abuses and predominately coming from Australian mines.
+The metals I use predominately come from Australian mines and recycled sources, which have some of the highest environmental and work standards in the world.
 As I work with a range of metals and materials, I've developed some innovative techniques by recycling or combining the precious metals which tie your jewellery together.

 Gold is quite literally the result of the stars colliding.
 It's formed when cataclysmic stellar explosions burst into the atmosphere and coiled into the earth's foundations.
 Every single gram of Gold that exists today existed billions of years ago.
 Unlike other precious metals, it will not rust, corrode, crumble or tarnish over time.
 Not to mention...Gold is really pretty because it appears to glow from within.
 It's no wonder gold metal remains a symbol for eternal love because when you wear gold jewellery, it's not of the earth but the stars.
 In my studio, I can melt down heirloom gold to create new jewellery pieces for my clients.
 I like to call this 'recycled gold' and I believe it retains its sentimental energy from the original wearers.